veikkonyfors/blog/_posts/2022-02-08-what-is light.md

 That's not incorrect.
 A bit simplistic though.

 Quantum-mechanically light is made of a bundles of energy called photons.
-Photons are quantums of energy representing not only visible light, but all [electromagnetic]( ../../../2022/10/05/electromagnetism.html) radiation.
+Photons are quantums of energy representing not only visible light, but all [electromagnetic radiation]( ../../../2022/09/21/em-radiation) .
 Photons can act like waves or particles depending on the context.
 See more on this Wave-Particle duality at [Double slit experiment's single photon interference](../../../2022/03/20/double-slit-experiment-single-photon-interference.html)
 Photons also act as carriers of electromagnetic force while being exchanged between electrons on atoms's orbitals.